davidfokkema/gamma-spectroscopy/README.rst

 Running the application
 -----------------------

-You can start the application GUI directly from the command-line:
+You can start the application GUI directly from the command-line (On Windows, first start the Anaconda Prompt application to get to the command-line):

 .. code-block:: console